Jose Siri Player Props: Rays vs. Astros

-On Saturday, Jose Siri (batting .297 in his past 10 games) and the Tampa Bay Rays face the Houston Astros, whose starting pitcher will be Hunter Brown.
-First pitch is at 7:15 PM ET.
+Jose Siri, with a slugging percentage of .459 in his past 10 games -- including two home runs -- will be in action for the Tampa Bay Rays versus the Houston Astros, with Brandon Bielak on the hill, July 30 at 2:10 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Astros.
+He is looking to get back on track after a four-strikeout performance in his last game against the Astros.

 Jose Siri Game Info & Props vs. the Astros